groupvine/gv-doc/6-delivery/1-delivMissing.md

 <span id="gv-6delivery-1delivmissing-other-based-on-deliv-data"></span>
 ## Other possibilities based on delivery data

-For other possible reasons, [download your email's detailed delivery data](/6-delivery/5-delivStats.md?[LINK-QARGS-DOC]#gv-6delivery-5delivstat-download-detailed) and see if one of these scenarios matches your situation.
+For other possible reasons, [download the email's detailed delivery data](/6-delivery/5-delivStats.md?[LINK-QARGS-DOC]#gv-6delivery-5delivstat-download-detailed) and see if one of these scenarios matches your situation.

 * If you see "bounced" or "delayed" in the list of delivery failures,